Iris-TheRainbow/Iris-TheRainbow.github.io/_posts/2024-07-31-ServoPowerProbelms.md

 Its a little cliche but to be perfectly honest what made me really realize that i loved ftc was kookybotzs powerplay swerve bot, which was a bot that made heavy use of axon servos to make it possible.
 It was mechanically complex and super cool to me, i can still remember the awe i was in while watching the insane autos that they had that year.
 The swerve dt that they had in that bot was something that i was especially interested at the time.
 I now know that its not worth the time to build a dt like that but i love that its possible.
-Thats what i love about ftc, insane, over the top robots are possible and can (and have) compete.
+Thats what i love about ftc, insane, over the top robots are possible and can (and have) compete at high levels.

 I know that servos don’t make or break bots with cool mechanisms but high power servos have never been a huge advantage, anyways, they just help to enable cool stuff.
 I, nor any other person ive talked to have seen these servos